OluwadareLab/TADMaster/README.md

 _________________
 ### How to Run TADMaster:
 #### STEP 1:
-* There are two pathways for running TADMaster, with contact matrix OR without contact matrix.
-* _Contact Matrix is **optional**_ for upload because it is needed only if you want to include TADs annotation of heat-maps visualized.
+* There are two pathways for running TADMaster, with contact matrix OR without contact matrix (optional). _Contact Matrix is **optional**_  because it is needed only to include TADs annotation on heat-maps visualization.

 #### PATHWAY 1: With Contact Matrix
 * Make changes to the `TADMaster.config` file based on your preferences.
-* Required Input are : Specify the input matrix path, chromosome number, resolution and input datatype.
+* Required Inputs are: Specify the input matrix path, chromosome number, resolution and input datatype.
 	`* We have provided some default  input assignment as an example`
 * Turn off all Normalization or TADCaller algorithm.
-_Note: Running this script is for converting input data from any input format and extract chromosome matrix _
+The purpose of running this script is  to convert the input data from the accepted input format and extract the identified chromosome matrix._

-#### PATHWAY 1: With Contact Matrix
+#### PATHWAY 2: With Contact Matrix
+**
 _________________

 ## Visualization